svendahlstrand/plugin-reply-by-email/README.md

 > Your blog posts get a **Reply by email** link.
 The reader's default email app opens in compose view when they tap that link; your email address and a subject line are already filled in.

+To get updates on this project, [follow @sod on Micro.blog](https://micro.blog/sod).

 ## Bells and whistles

 * 🛠 Customizable via plug-in settings.